Dora CLI Reference

 Setup Commands

-adora status (alias: adora check)
+dora status (alias: dora check)

 Check system health and connectivity.

-adora status [OPTIONS]
+dora status [OPTIONS]

 Reports coordinator connectivity, daemon status, and active dataflow count.

-adora new
+dora new

 Generate a new project or node from templates.

-adora new <NAME> [OPTIONS]
+dora new <NAME> [OPTIONS]

 | Flag | Default | Description |